-Midbass Speakers (Imagine I5)
+Midbass Attributes Imagine I5V2, I57, I6V2 & I69V2

+Frame

-Frame: Cast ABS plastic.
+Cast ABS plastic.
 The basket is a high-quality cast ABS design, which plays a critical role in aligning the voice coil in the magnetic circuit.
 Additionally, the cast ABS frame allows for better clamping strength verses typical stamped steel frames, and ensures that the voice coil remains centered in the former.
+The frame is a shared technology with the Unity component sets, and allow for immediate upgrade potential in the 5 1/4-inch and 6.5-inch format, due to identical size footprint, mounting depth, bolt circle diameter, and motor diameter as the Unity systems.

+Cone

-Cone: Pressed paper with water proof treatment Hybrid Audio Technologies believes that the pressed paper cone is the best marriage of lightness, stiffness, and ability of the cone to damp unwanted cone and edge modes and resonances (read: distortion).
-All of our designs use pressed paper cones.
-The paper cone, known for its excellent sonic attributes, is water proof, thanks to a polymer developed exclusive and is proprietary to Hybrid Audio Technologies.
+Pressed paper with water proof treatment.
+It is widely acknowledged that pressed paper cones are the best marriage of lightness, stiffness, and ability of the cone to damp unwanted cone and edge modes and resonances (read: distortion).
+The paper cone, known for its excellent sonic attributes, is water proof, thanks to a polymer developed exclusive and proprietarily by Hybrid Audio Technologies.
 The treatment does not change the look and parameters of the driver like old-fashioned "glossy" polymers which added an appreciable amount of moving mass and significantly colored the sound.
 No, the Imagine cones look like any "normal" paper cone, but in reality are likely the only high-performance water proof paper cone car audio speaker systems on the market.
 The treatment protects the cone from periodic drips (such as inside a door panel), as well as accidental splashes to the front of the cone.
+On the hybrid-audio.com website, we have hosted a video of an actual water-proof demonstration where we pour two liters of water over an Imagine coaxial, and then connect it to a musical source.
+That video may be viewed at: http://hybrid-audio.com/imagine/

+Phase Plug (except 157-2)

-Phase Plug: Cast ABS plastic.
-When using the midbass in component set mode, the tweeter pole piece is replaced with an ABS extended phase plug pole piece.
+Cast ABS plastic.
+When using the midbass in component set mode (Imagine I51-2, Imagine I61-2, and Imagine I69-2), the tweeter pole piece is replaced with an ABS extended phase plug pole piece.
 The extended phase plug pole piece is critical for focusing high-frequency information at the center of the cone.
 This design ensures the speaker's response remains linear into the lower- to mid-treble frequencies.
+When using the 5 X 7-inch midbass in component set mode, the tweeter bridge is removed from the midbass and the Imagine I1 tweeter kit, sold separately, can be mounted remotely.

+Surround

-Surround: Inverted high-loss rubber surround.
-The inverted high-loss rubber surround (in concert with the spider, detailed below), helps to provide the compliance and "restorative force" needed for the Imagine drivers to play effectively into the lower midbass, and even upper subbass frequencies (depending on in-car cabin gain and other factors).
+Inverted high-loss rubber surround.
+The inverted high-loss rubber surround (in concert with the spider, detailed below), helps to provide the compliance and "restorative force" needed for the

+Imagine drivers to play effectively into the lower midbass, and even upper subbass frequencies (depending on in-car cabin gain and other factors).
 You'll also know a Hybrid Audio midrange and midbass design by its inverted surround; this design feature allows for the use of a smaller height grille, better clearance with OEM panels, and more flexibility in mounting options.

+Spider

-Spider: Phenolicized fabric and tinned tinsel leads.
+Phenolic fabric and tinned tinsel leads.
 The spider is the brownish/yellow corrugated (rippled) fabric that attaches the cone and voice coil.
 The spider for the Imagine designs was the subject of a considerable amount of our research and development.
 The spider is a phenolic symmetrically-rolled fabric which provides excellent restorative force during excursion.
 The spider is vented courteous of the speaker frame; a design element not typically found in this price range of speaker system.
-The spider venting increases the thermal power handling of the I5 driver.
+The spider venting increases the thermal power handling of the Imagine midbass driver.
 The tinsel leads are connected to real epoxy PCB, not flimsy cardboard.